U.S.A. Based Manufacturer.

 Use of Salt in Manufacturing

 Salt handling in manufacturing is not uncommon, and interestingly, the decision to use salt is made based on how its chemical structure will interact with the materials used.
 For example, salt interacts with water to lower its freezing point.
 When used on roads, it results in safer roads.
 Salt is also used to prepare textiles before dying, in oil drilling as a lubricant and cooling agent for the drilling head.
 Of course, everyone knows that salt is a common ingredient in baking and cooking to add flavor to our favorite foods and desserts!
-However, there are material handling challenges when it comes to salt in manufacturing.
+However, there are material handling challenges when it comes to manufacturing with salt.
 When used extensively, salt breaks down the oxide film of metals resulting in pitting.
 Its abrasive nature also wears away at materials and tends to clump up in humid environments presenting a material handling challenge.

 Material Handing Challenges in Production When Using Salt